 In addition to his conducting and composing, Anton Zapf also performs as an organist, pianist and Lied accompanist, recently in April 2021 at the fameous Barock organ in Amorbach.

-From his youth he has been active as a footballer (since 2015 at FC Bayern) and has been Senior World Champion in Ski Jumping several times.
+From his youth he has been active as a footballer (since 2015 at the seniors of FC Bayern) and has been Senior World Champion in Ski Jumping several times, most recently 2022 in Planica/SLO.
 2020 he wan a silvermedal at the www.innsbruck2020.com, where he also conducted his skijumping songs Love, love snow and Just like birds with the Chorkuma choir Innsbruck.